derek-knox/Notes/The Business of SaaS by Patrick McKenzie.md

   - SDRs find prospects
   - AEs own the sales processs against particular customers
   - AMs own happiness and performance of an individualized portfolio of accounts
+- example business:
+    - Salesforce

+## SaaS Fundamentals

+- "one’s revenue, over the long term, is the number of customers times the average lifetime revenue per customer"
+    - # of customers = acquisition * conversion rate
+    - churn = % of customers over a given period who do not continue payment
+    - LTV = how much $ paid in a particular period and how many periods they persist using the service
+        - LTV generally = inverse of churn (5% churn/mo means 20mo lifetime @$30/mo means LTV of $600)